-The application and forms can be completed on the camp website.
+The application and forms shall be completed on the camp website.
 The following items must be received to complete the application process:

-1. Parental Acknowledgement - This document is to ensure that the parents understand what is involved with the program, including the selection and notification process.

-2. Program Application - Applicants will register by submitting a completed application with all required signatures.
+- 1. Parental Acknowledgement This document is to ensure that the parents understand what is involved with the program, including the selection and notification process. - 2.
+Program Application Applicants will register by submitting a completed application with all required signatures.
 Given the high demand for participation, it is required that completed applications be received by December 15th.
 After this date, applicants should call to inquire about available positions.
 Applications are acknowledged upon receipt of the complete package.
 To be accepted, the applicant must complete the application in its entirety, including medical information and authorization signatures.
 After acceptance, additional materials will be sent regarding specific details of the program such as clothing lists, travel plans to camp, and payment information in March.
-At acceptance time, a \$500 deposit for the program will be required to secure the space.

-3. Notice of Risk - To assure ourselves and your family that we have informed you of the risks involved in camp activities, we ask parents and participants to sign and return the attached Notice of Risk form.

-4. Two Recommendations - Written recommendations are required from the applicant's pastor, or someone who can speak about the applicant's spiritual maturity and growth, and from one of their school teachers.
+At acceptance time, a \$500 deposit for the program will be required to secure the space. - 3.
+Notice of Risk To assure ourselves and your family that we have informed you of the risks involved in camp activities, we ask parents and participants to sign and return the attached Notice of Risk form. - 4.
+Two Recommendations Written recommendations are required from the applicant's pastor, or someone who can speak about the applicant's spiritual maturity and growth, and from one of their school teachers.
 References shall be submitted using camp supplied formats, and also on the website.

-Dates and Rates for 2019
+Dates and Rates for 2023

 WILD, SALT and LDP necessitate a two summer commitment in terms of participation and financial obligation.
 The leadership programs, in maintaining traditionally high standards on a space-available basis, reserve the right to refuse admission to any applicant.
-All leadership program fees are due by May 15th.
+All leadership program fees are due by April 15th.

-WILD is in Maine and runs from July 7th to August 3rd.
-This program costs \$2,575 each summer.
+WILD is in Maine and runs from July 9th to August 5th.
+This program costs \$3,150 each summer.

-SALT is in New Hampshire and runs from July 7th to August 3rd.
-This program costs \$3,695 each summer, which includes all travel expenses to Mexico and Los Angeles, California.
+SALT is in New Hampshire and runs from July 9th to August 5th.
+This program costs

+\$4,415 each summer, which includes all travel expenses to Mexico and to an undetermined domestic mission experience.

-LDP is in New Hampshire and runs from June 23rd to August 17th.
-The program costs \$4,545 each summer.
+LDP is in New Hampshire and runs from June 25th to August 19th.
+The program costs \$4,945 each summer.